-

 Will taking a motorcycle safety course help me with a UT traffic ticket I got while riding?

-Utah doesn’t offer traffic ticket dismissal for those convicted a moving traffic violation.
-Instead, UT drivers and motorcycle riders can reduce the number of points on their driving record by taking a state-approved defensive driving course or driving one and then two years without getting pulled over and ticketed.
-For more on this, check out our page on {I{1444}point reduction.
+Utah doesn't offer traffic ticket dismissal for those convicted a moving traffic violation.
+Instead, UT drivers and motorcycle riders can reduce the number of points on their driving record by taking a state-approved defensive driving course or driving without getting pulled over and ticketed.

 Can I take a defensive driving course to reduce the number of UT driver’s license points on my driving record?

 Yes.
 Completing a state-approved defensive driving course will remove 50 points from your driving record.
-You can only use this method of point reduction once every three years.
-To learn more, visit our page on Utah point reduction.
+You can only use this method of point reduction once every 3 years.

 Why is it a good idea to order a driving record?